 - Removed the student-thank you opt-in for donors.

 Starting in July 2020, we’ve expanded shipping options and flexibility for some projects.
 Some teachers may have the ability to request that their project materials be delivered to an address other than a school when confirming funding for their project.
 You can check out how to create an eligible project here.
-If you had a project that was fully funded before July 21, 2020, your project may also be impacted.

 Some vendors and items may be unavailable due to coronavirus’ impact on vendors’ inventory, supply chain, and warehouse capabilities.
 When shopping, you may see that items are out of stock or unable to ship at this time.

 Additional free resources while your school is closed